 Bar-Lewaw is too kind to Vasconcelos in places.
-He was very anti-American and anti-Anglo long before WWII, blaming Anglo society for preventing Mexico from becoming a great nation.
-He demonized Anglo and America.
+He was a literary fan of Vasconcelos until he found out about the Nazi collaboration.
+Vasconcelos was extremely anti-American, anti-Anglo and anti-Semitic long before WWII, blaming Anglo society for preventing Mexico from becoming a great nation.
+He demonized Anglos and America.

 One thought on “Nazi Father of “La Raza”, Jose Vasconcelos”